-At the end of the 4th-year placement, it is intended that students will be able to demonstrate a required level of competency in the relevant behaviours in the PSI's Core Competency Framework.
+At the end of the 4th-year placement, it is intended that students will be able to demonstrate a required level of competency in the relevant competencies in the PSI's Core Competency Framework (CCF) domains 1 (Personal), 2 (Professional) and 3 (Organisation & Management Skills).

-A list of the relevant PSI Core Competency Framework behaviours can be found here.
+A list of the PSI Core Competency Framework competencies can be found here.
 In your practice environment, you will be able to provide your student with many activities that will help develop their competency in these areas.